Stanford, CANCT06082037Now EnrollingIRB Ready

 Lung Transplant Rejection Treatment Options in Stanford, CA

-If you're searching for lung transplant rejection treatment options in Stanford, CA, this clinical trial may be an excellent opportunity.
+If you're searching for lung transplant rejection treatment options in Stanford, CA, this clinical trial (NCT06082037) may be an excellent opportunity.
 Clinical trials provide access to cutting-edge treatments that aren't yet available to the general public, often at no cost to participants.

 Our Stanford research site is actively enrolling participants for this clinical trial.
 You'll receive care from experienced lung transplant rejection specialists who are at the forefront of medical research.
 All study-related care, including examinations, treatments, and monitoring, is provided at no cost to qualified participants.